dibyendumajumdar/C/docs/ctour.md

 routine.
 In the following discussion the 'current register' is  generally  the  argument register to cexpr; that is, the place where the result is desired.
 The 'next  register'  is numbered one higher than the current register.
-(This expla- nation isn't fully true because of complications,  described below,	involving operations which require even-odd register pairs.)
+(This explanation isn't fully true because of complications,  described below,	involving operations which require even-odd register pairs.)

-F    causes a recursive call to the rcexpr routine  to	com-
+F    causes a recursive call to the rcexpr routine  to
-     pile  code  which	places the value of the first (left) operand of the operator in the current register.
+    compile  code  which	places the value of the first (left) operand of the operator in the current register.

 F1   generates code which places  the  value  of  the  first
      operand  in  the next register.
-It is incorrectly used if there might be no next register; that is, if the de- gree  of difficulty of the first operand is not 'easy';
+It is incorrectly used if there might be no next register; that is, if the degree  of difficulty of the first operand is not 'easy';
      if not, another register might not be available.

 FS   generates code which pushes  the  value  of  the  first
-     operand on the stack, by calling rcexpr specifying spt- ab as the table.
+     operand on the stack, by calling `rcexpr` specifying `sptab` as the table.

 Analogously,